Students' Federation of India: Bleed Without Fear, Bleed Without Tax

 Protesting against the imposition of 12% tax on sanitary napkins, the women sub-committee of SFI protested nationwide in July 2017.
 The campaign was named "Bleed Without Fear, Bleed Without Tax".
 Petitions were submitted to the Union Finance Minister Arun Jaitley for revoking the government decision.
 Thousands of girl students mailed sanitary napkins with protest slogans to Arun Jaitley's office.
 This campaign was similar to that of the Pink Chaddi Campaign in 2009.
 The campaign also demanded the installation of adequate sanitary napkin vending machines in schools and colleges and providing six packets of sanitary napkins for one rupee to the women below poverty line.

 All-women panels

 Female candidates of the SFI won all seats in a mixed college by fielding an all-women panel for students union elections in Sree Sankaracharya University of Sanskrit, Kalady in 2017.
 An SFI member became the first Dalit woman to be elected as the chairperson in Maharaja's College, Ernakulam in 2017.

 In 2018, all-women SFI panels won in CMS College Kottayam and contested in Government Victoria College, Palakkad.

 In 2019, SFI members were elected as the first female chairpersons in Sacred Heart College, Thevara, Kochi, and the College of Engineering, Trivandrum (CET).
 Earlier, the SFI had organised protests of the female hostelites of CET in February 2019 for extending the curfew timings for girls' hostels.
-This movement forced the government to accept the demands and Dr Usha Titus, the Higher Education Secretary of Kerala Government issued orders to enforce them.
+This movement forced the government to accept the demands and Dr Usha Titus, the Higher Education Secretary of the Kerala Government issued orders to enforce them.